 If a dog inhales something toxic or caustic, this could scar the mucous membranes of the nose and lead to a loss of smell, adds Critical Care Vet.

-Did you know?
-The sense of smell is one of the first senses puppies are equipped with at birth, along with the sense of touch and taste, the latter though requires still a few weeks to sharpen and completely mature, explains Stanley Coren, Professor Emeritus in the Department of Psychology at the University of British Columbia, in article for Psychology Today.
+The latter though requires still a few weeks to sharpen and completely mature, explains Stanley Coren, Professor Emeritus in the Department of Psychology at the University of British Columbia, in article for Psychology Today.

 Disclaimer: this article and any other articles on this website are not intended to be a substitute for professional veterinarian advice, diagnosis, or treatment.
 If your dog appears sick, in pain or is not acting as his usual self, contact your veterinarian immediately.
 By reading this article you automatically accept this disclaimer.